Skip to content

 • Streaming

-Application Control requires a suitable licence.
-In practice, this function is included in Sophos Firewall bundles with Web Protection, such as Standard Protection, Xstream Protection or Epic Protection.
+Application Control requires a suitable license.
+In practice, this feature is included in the Sophos Firewall bundles with Web Protection, for example Standard Protection, Xstream Protection or Epic Protection.

-For application detection in encrypted traffic, TLS Inspection is often essential.
-Without decryption, depending on the service, the firewall only sees hostnames, SNI, certificate information or IPs, and not the full content.
+TLS Inspection is often crucial for application detection in encrypted traffic.
+Without decryption, depending on the service, the firewall only sees host names, SNI, certificate information or IPs and not the complete content.

 Apply application-based traffic shaping policy

-This option applies Traffic Shaping defined in the Application Policy or on the Application Object.
+This option applies traffic shaping defined in the Application Policy or Application Object.

-Practical example: Microsoft Teams should be detected and prioritised with a specific Traffic Shaping policy.
-The matching Application Control Policy must be selected and the application-based traffic shaping policy must be applied.
+Practical example: Microsoft Teams should be recognized and prioritized with a specific traffic shaping policy.
+Then the appropriate Application Control policy must be selected and the application-based traffic shaping policy must be applied.

-If an explicit Traffic Shaping Policy is already set in Shape traffic, it should be clearly documented which policy should take precedence and why.
+If you already set an explicit traffic shaping policy in the Shape traffic field, it should be clearly documented which policy should take precedence and why.

 Detect and prevent exploits (IPS)

 IPS checks traffic for known attack patterns and exploits.
-Client traffic to the internet uses a different policy than server traffic or published services.
+A different policy is used for client traffic to the Internet than for server traffic or published services.

 Practical examples: